Ashland County, Wisconsin

 Ashland County is a county located in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 16,027.
 Its county seat is Ashland.
 The county was formed on March 27, 1860, from La Pointe County.
 The county partly overlaps with the reservation of the Bad River Band of the Lake Superior Tribe of Chippewa Indians.

 History

 Ashland County was named in honor of the Lexington estate of Kentucky statesman Henry Clay, as one of the founders of the city of Ashland was an admirer of Clay.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2292 sqmi, of which 1045 sqmi is land and 1247 sqmi (54%) is water.
 It is the second-largest county in Wisconsin by total area.
-The Apostle Islands are a small group of islands in Lake Superior, off the Bayfield Peninsula with the majority of the islands located in Ashland County — only Sand, York and Raspberry Islands are in Bayfield County.
+The Apostle Islands are a small group of islands in Lake Superior, off the Bayfield Peninsula with the majority of the islands located in Ashland County — only Eagle, Sand, York and Raspberry Islands are in Bayfield County.